 Gone untreated, alcohol abuse can get worse.
 At the point when alcohol abuse starts to adversely affect an individual’s life and causes any damage, it is known as alcohol use disorder (AUD).
 Identifying the signs of alcohol abuse and getting appropriate treatment can have a critical effect on somebody’s recovery process.

-Physical signs of Alcohol overconsumption and intoxication
+Physical Symptoms & Signs of Alcohol overconsumption and intoxication

 - Slurred or indistinguishable speech